Ms Aoife Donnelly

 About

-My research and practice focus on the generation of sensitive, situated and carefully composed projects, often participatory processes that engage with questions around the democracy of place/ space and value the experience of the user.
+My research and practice focus on the generation of sensitive, situated and carefully composed interventions, often born of participatory processes that engage with questions around access, equity, the democracy of place/ space and value the experience of the user.

-Research projects include: Currently working on proposals for the reimagining of a Maternity Centre in rural Malawi with the NGO African Vision.
-The project is focussed on the creation of a humane built environment situated within a permaculture educational landscape, and exploits natural building & local vernacular techniques.
+MBANG'OMBE, the reimagining of a Safer Motherhood site in rural Malawi with NGO African Vision, focussed on the creation of a humane built environment situated within a permaculture educational landscape, the project exploits natural building & local vernacular techniques.

-'A Seat at the Table', part of a Whitechapel Gallery residency, a series of collaborative workshops with primary school children engaging with the theme of agency over the built environment through making and supporting public participation in shaping the city.
-This lead to a symposium and exhibition of project outputs with artist Nils Norman, dancer/ choreographer Adesola Akinleye, academic and writer Catherine Burke, researcher Sol Perez Martinez, with a publication pending.
+'A SEAT AT THE TABLE', part of a Whitechapel Gallery residency, a series of collaborative workshops with primary school children engaging with the theme of agency through making, supporting public participation in shaping the city.
+This lead to a symposium/ exhibition of project outputs with artist Nils Norman, dancer/ choreographer Adesola Akinleye, academic/ writer Catherine Burke, researcher Sol Perez Martinez, with a publication pending.

-'Behind the façade' revisiting London Mayors Regeneration High Street Fund.
-Our study focused on the instant regeneration schemes meet the independent structures of the high street, whilst comparing and reflecting on different delivery strategies and project outputs and explored personal stories surrounding the relationship between funders, designers and traders.
+'BEHIND THE FAÇADE' revisiting London Mayors Regeneration High Street Fund.
+Following on from a series of executed projects in three London Boroughs, a study focused on the moment regeneration schemes meet the independent structures of the high street, reflecting on delivery strategies, project outputs and explored personal stories surrounding the relationship between funders, designers and traders.

 Academic responsibilities

-Course Leader MArch Architecture, Senior Lecturer at the Department of Architecture and Landscape
+Course Leader MArch Architecture, Senior Lecturer SFHEA at the Department of Architecture and Landscape

 Qualifications